|

 textcontainerobj=document.getElementById("tabledescription")

-browserdetect=textcontainerobj.filters? "ie" : typeof
+browserdetect=textcontainerobj.filters? "ie" : "standard"

 instantset(baseopacity)